Nightshade foods

 In general, plant-based diets are outstandingly healthy for people with inflammatory conditions.
 The micronutrients and phytonutrients, in which these diets abound, are highly anti-inflammatory.

 But this is far from all!
 A healthy, minimally processed foods plant-based diet, because of its antioxidants and a vast assortment of dietary fibre, enriches the diversity of beneficial microorganisms, called microbiome or microbiota, in our gut.
 The interaction between these microorganisms and our immunity is very close because 70-80% of immune cells reside in the gut.
-As a result, ‘healthy’, rich and diverse microbiota participates in managing inflammation.
+As a result, ‘healthy’, rich and diverse microbiota participate in managing inflammation.

 Just think of the Mediterranean diet, which already has an impressive track record for its various health benefits, and the number of studies suggesting its anti-inflammatory properties keeps growing.
 Peppers, aubergines, hot chillies, but first and foremost tomatoes – are they not staple foods in all variations of the Mediterranean diet?
 Pasta al pomodoro, anyone?